 In world news, Pope Benedict XVI resigned cuz he was feeling too old to keep going.
 We’ve all been there.
 Syria had a civil war.
 And the US government had a partial shut down.
 Yikes.
 Maybe the government should have resigned like the Pope. just saying…

 Two years blurred together in the Sieges home.
 Tim just keeps doing his job in counseling ministries.
 He still has those four jobs.
 But he is learning to work smarter if not fewer hours.
-That’s one of the blessings of doing this 30 years.
+That’s one of the blessings of doing this for nearly 30 years.
 Lord willing, even a dumb guy can figure out a better way to manage the work load.

 Ruthie continues her job as a book sorter/appraiser for Goodwill Industries.
 She loves it.
 What could be better for Roo than looking at donated books and figuring out if they’re valuable or not?
 Spending her day at a Goodwill store is really a dream come true for her.